ampproject/amphtml/builtins/amp-img.md

 #### The difference between responsive and intrinsic layout

 Both the `responsive` and `intrinsic` layouts create an image that will scale automatically.
-The main difference is that the `intrinsic` layout uses an SVG image as it's scaling element.
-This will make it behave in the same way as a standard html image while retaining the benifit of the browser knowing the image size on initial layout.
+The main difference is that the `intrinsic` layout uses an SVG image as its scaling element.
+This will make it behave in the same way as a standard HTML image while retaining the benefit of the browser knowing the image size on initial layout.
 The `intrinsic` layout will have an intrinsic size and will inflate a floated `div` until it reaches either the natural image size or a CSS constraint like `max-width`.
-The `responsive` layout will render 0x0 in a floated `div` becasue it takes its size from the parent which in a float has no natural size.
+The `responsive` layout will render 0x0 in a floated `div` because it takes its size from the parent, which has no natural size when floated.

 #### Setting a fixed sized image